Paragard Lawsuit Facts

 The Paragard IUD lawsuits claim a design flaw led to the IUD device breaking during removal.
 This meant that part of the device could remain lodged in the uterus or other internal organs, causing injuries.

 The women claim that the manufacturers failed to warn doctors and patients of the risks.
-As a result, plaintiffs suffered a number of debilitating effects from the Paragard IUD removal.
+As a result, plaintiffs suffered several debilitating effects from undergoing Paragard IUD removal.
 Some women required surgery as a result.

 Paragard lawsuit claims include: